James M. Klurfeld

 Visiting Professor Emeritus

 James M. Klurfeld is a visiting professor emeritus of journalism.
-He retired on Nov.
-1, 2007 as vice president and editor of the editorial pages of Newsday after nearly 40 years at the paper.
+He retired in November, 2007 as vice president and editor of the editorial pages of Newsday after nearly 40 years at the paper.
 Klurfeld started at Newsday as a local reporter in 1968, headed the paper's Albany and Washington bureaus, and was appointed to the positing in December 1987 with responsibility for the editorial and viewpoints pages.

 Klurfeld was a member of the Newsday investigative team that won the 1970 Pulitzer Prize for Public Service, as well as the New York State Publisher's Association and Deadline Club awards in the same category.
 The awards were given for a three-year effort that disclosed official and political party corruption in three townships on Long Island.
 He also won the Sigma Delta Chi National Reporting Award with other members of the Washington bureau in 1982 and he was the recipient fo the 1988 American Society of Newspaper Editors Distinguished Writing Award for editorials on the Iran-Contra hearings.